 We are based in Haywards Heath in West Sussex and provide care to individuals in their own homes in Haywards Heath, Lindfield, Cuckfield and Burgess Hill.

 Jenny Nightingale is the Registered Manager.
-Mike and Jenny are supported by a Deputy Manager, Helen Reed, and our Care Co-ordinators Jan Langhamer and Diane Langford.
+Mike and Jenny are supported by a Deputy Manager, Helen Reed, and our Care Co-ordinators Carmel Sharpington, Diane Langford and Joanne McDonald.
 We can be contacted by ringing 01444 455622 or via email.